-We require a written referral from your general practitioner (GP), specialist physician or allied health specialist before an appointment booking can be made.
+For both types of appointments, we require a written referral from your general practitioner (GP), specialist physician or allied health specialist before a booking can be made.
 Your written referral can be forwarded to us along with your contact details and name of your private health insurance provider through one of the following options:

 Post: Metro Pain Group

 Fax: 03 9595 6110

 You can also request an appointment online via our booking form.

 Metro Pain Group is a private billing facility.
 You are asked to pay for your consultation on the day.
 If the consultation relates to a WorkCover or TAC incident, please provide relevant claim numbers, insurer and employer details.

 The first assessment occurs when the referral letter or email is received.
 Patients are triaged by our doctors and appointments are made by a phone call from one of the members of our team.
 This process can take 7 to 10 days from the receipt of the referral.